 3. Listen carefully to this group.
 You will often hear real change enhancements, improvements and discoveries are uncovered that result in a better change.
 The side benefit of this is some of these change resistors now feel part of the project and solution and become change advocates for the change adding to the counter-balance to the remaining change resistors and equivocators.

 Fourth, meet with the change equivocators.
 If possible have one of the change agents and one of the converted change resistors join you to tell the who, what, when, how and why.
-In most cases, the change neutrals fall into support quickly once they fully understand the key reason for the change.
+In most cases, the change neutrals fall into support quickly once they fully understand the principal reason for the change.

 Sixth, consistent and continual monitoring of the progress, measuring results, observing attitudes and behaviors and having ongoing coaching sessions, real-time as the team goes about their assigned tasks.
 Fulfilling the purpose and the reason for the change must be carefully monitored and reinforced.